h0t5tuff/GEANT4-Build-on-Linux-and-AppleSillicon/README.md

 on mac

->//rm -rf * // if you wanna rebuild
+>// rm -rf * // if you wanna rebuild
 >
 >// rm -rf CMakeCache.txt CMakeFiles
 >